askap-vast/vast-pipeline/INSTALL.md

 This document explains how to install all the packages that the pipeline needs to run, as well as the PostgreSQL database.
 Following this documentation should get you started with a good __LOCAL__ development enrironment, where you can mess up things, but always go back and fix it up.

-Note for installs on a Mac: the use of `homebrew` is recommended (https://brew.sh).
+Note for installs on a Mac, the use of `homebrew` is recommended (https://brew.sh).

 ## PostgreSQL Installation